Your podcast has listeners. but Your book has believers. ✨

 But a book—

-One you published & successfully launched three years ago is still being found, still being read, still being handed to someone by a client who said “you need to read this.”
+A book you published & successfully launched three years ago is still being found, still being read, still being handed to someone by a client who said “you need to read this.”

 My book continues to sell 4 years after release — completely organically.